stt045/parkingproject/README.md

 # Parking Now

 # Open on mobile device or use Chrome mobile view on desktop browser
-Run the site by first navigating to the root directory of the project
+Run the site by first navigating to the root directory of the project, and run the following,

 - npm install
 - node app.js

 The node server should now be running on "http://localhost:3000/welcome" .
 The landing page should have the "/welcome" at the end of the url.